-Counselors may develop an Agreement for Services with an independent job coach to provide a trial work experience.
-The contract should outline specific expectations for assisting the consumer during a trial work experience.
+Counselors may develop an Agreement for Services (Agreement) with an independent job coach to provide a trial work experience.
+The Agreement should outline specific expectations for assisting the consumer during a trial work experience.
 Qualifications of job coaches should be closely reviewed for compatibility with the consumer.
-The Services Section of the agreement should include the following job coaching activities:
+The Services Section of the Agreement should include the following job coaching activities: